Yasasvani/Data-Science-Assignments/Assignment_5/README.md

 # Cardiotocographic Data Analysis

-This project explores a Cardiotocographic dataset to analyze fetal health and predict potential risks during pregnancy.
+This Assignment explores a Cardiotocographic dataset to analyze fetal health and predict potential risks during pregnancy.
 The analysis involves data cleaning, statistical summaries, visualizations, and pattern recognition to gain insights into fetal well-being.

 ## Dataset